Gio Urshela: Athletics

 On December 19, 2024, Urshela signed a one-year, major league contract with the Athletics.
 In 59 appearances for the Athletics, he slashed .238/.287/.326 with no home runs and 20 RBI.
 Urshela was designated for assignment by the team on August 15, 2025.
 He was released by the team after clearing waivers on August 17.

+Minnesota Twins (second stint)

+On February 9, 2026, Urshela signed a minor league contract with the Minnesota Twins.
+He was released by Minnesota prior to the start of the regular season on March 20.

+Urshela announced his retirement from professional baseball on May 18, 2026.

 International career

 Before the 2013 season, he played for the Colombian national baseball team in the qualifiers for the World Baseball Classic, but the team lost to Panama and failed to qualify for the tournament.
 He played for the Colombian national baseball team again after they qualified for the 2017 World Baseball Classic.
 In 14 plate appearances, he slashed .143/.143/.143 with two hits.

 Urshela was named to the Colombian roster for the 2026 World Baseball Classic qualifiers, held in March 2025 in Tucson, Arizona.

+Coaching career

+Shortly after announcing his retirement as a player, Urshela was named manager of the Colombian national team for the 2026 Central American and Caribbean Games.

+In September 2026, Urshela was appointed manager of the Colombian national team for the qualification round of the 2027 WBSC Premier12.

 Personal life

 Urshela is married to his wife, Danna.
 In 2022, she gave birth to their daughter.
 Danna is a journalist in Colombia.